readloud/dhcp-server/README.md

 Description
 ===========
+You should read this [file](dhcp443/#README) carefully before trying to install or use the ISC DHCP Distribution.

 Install and configure a DHCP3 server, optionally configuring it to automatically register hosts with a Bind9 name server.